ksm2920/live-chat-app_chatto/README.md

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+### Chatto customer support chat application
+Chatto enables an agent to chat with multiple customers simultaneously.

+###  How to get started
-The npm start script will spawn a webserver on port 3000 which hosts the Phonecat app.
+Run `npm start` to spawn a webserver on port 3000.

-You can verify this by opening your browser and navigating to: http://localhost:3000
+To try the app locally:

+Open the agent page: http://localhost:3000/agent

+Open the customer page with a different browser (or ingognito mode): http://localhost:3000

-### `npm run cypress`
+### How to run e2e tests.

-You should run the Phonecat app up and running.
+You should have the app up and running.

+Run `npm run cypress`
 We are now ready to run Cypress tests.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.